VidEdit: Zero-Shot and Spatially Aware Text-Driven Video Editing: Related Work

 \textbf{Text-driven Image Editing.} In the past few years, Text-to-Image (T2I) generation has become an increasingly hot topic.
 Recently, these generative models have benefited from the swelling popularity of diffusion models \citep{DDPM, DDIM, dalle2} as well as the accurate image-text alignment provided by CLIP \citep{clip}.
 Latent Diffusion Models (LDMs) \citep{stablediffusion} propose to enhance the training efficiency, memory, and runtime of such models, by taking the diffusion process into the latent space of an autoencoder.
 As a result, they have taken over text-driven image generation and editing.
 For example, SDEdit \citep{sdedit} proposes to corrupt an image by adding Gaussian noise, and a text-conditioned diffusion network denoises it to generate new content.
 Other works aim to perform local image editing by using an edit mask \citep{blendeddiffusion, diffedit} and combining the features of each step in the generation process for image blending.
 Still focusing on image-to-image translation, \citep{prompttoprompt} or \citep{plugandplay} extract attention features to constrain the editions to regions of interest. \cite{imagic} or \cite{nulltext} refine image editing via an optimization procedure.

-\textbf{Text-driven Video Editing.} While significant advances have been made in T2I generation, modeling strong temporal consistency for video generation and editing is still a labor in progress.
-Several works aim to generate new video content directly from an input text query with novel spatiotemporal attention mechanisms \citep{videodiffusionmodels, imagen, phenaki, makeavideo, magicvideo}.
-However, these methods still suffer from annoying flickering artifacts and inconsistencies.
-Video editing lies at the intersection of image editing and video generation.
-Yet, a naive frame-wise application of image editing models to a video produces unsatisfactory results due to the lack of temporal awareness.
-Based on neural layered atlases \cite{lna}, Text2Live \cite{text2live} allows coherent text-to-video (T2V) editing but its training procedure for each prompt makes it impractical to use.
-Also based on neural atlases, \citep{shapeaware_nla} aims to handle shape changes in video editing.
-Contrary to \cite{shapeaware_nla}, we focus on editing objects while preserving their overall shapes.
-Gen-1 \cite{gen2} proposes a video diffusion model trained on a large-scale dataset of uncaptioned videos and paired text-image data.
-Tune-A-Video \citep{tuneavideo} overfits a video on a given text query and can then generate new content from similar prompts.
-Other approaches \cite{videop2p, fatezero, editavideo, pix2video, vid2vidzero} propose diverse spatiotemporal attention mechanisms to transfer pre-trained text-to-image model knowledge to text-to-video.
-However, not only are their spatio-temporal attention mechanisms not reliable enough to handle long-term coherence, but they tend to deteriorate the original video content.
+\textbf{Text-driven Video Editing.} ~While significant advances have been made in T2I generation, modeling strong temporal consistency for video generation and editing is still a labor in progress.
+Numerous works aim to generate original video content directly from an input text query with novel spatiotemporal attention mechanisms \citep{videodiffusionmodels, imagen, phenaki, makeavideo, magicvideo}.
+However, these methods still exhibit flickering artifacts and inconsistencies that alter the quality of the visual outputs.
+When it comes to video editing, existing approaches can be categorized into two main groups.
+On one side are methods that seek to adapt the structure of a frozen T2I diffusion model to perform video editing in a zero-shot manner.
+Tune-A-Video \citep{tuneavideo} overfits a video on a given text query and generate new content from similar prompts.
+Other approaches \citep{videop2p, fatezero, editavideo, pix2video, vid2vidzero} propose spatiotemporal attention mechanisms to transfer pre-trained T2I model knowledge to text-to-video. ~However, these methods still struggle to ensure reliable long-term coherence.
+On the other side, Neural Layered Atlases (\cite{lna}) provides a method for decomposing video content into a set of 2D atlases that can be edited and mapped back to the frame space, ensuring excellent temporal consistency.
+Based on such atlases, Text2Live (\cite{text2live}) facilitates coherent text-to-video editing by optimizing an edit layer over the atlas.
+However, its costly optimization for each prompt limits its ability to generate edits on the fly. \textsc{VidEdit} follows the trail set by Text2Live in atlas-based video editing by harnessing the adaptability and efficiency of a pre-trained T2I diffusion model to perform atlas editing.
+We thereby eliminate any optimization procedure and enable precise user-control and quick inference.